September 13 2020 – Mike Yarbrough

 How Are Ring Sizes Measured?

 Ring sizes are based on measuring the inner circumference of the ring.
 In the U.S. and Canada, ring sizes range from 3 on the small end to 14 on the large end.
 There's a direct correlation between the measurement of the circumference in millimeters and the ring size.
 For example, a size 3 ring has a circumference of 14.0 mm, a size 4 ring has a circumference of 14.8 mm, and so on.
-Ring size charts are widely available so you can convert the measurement in millimeters to the actual ring size.
+Ring size charts and conversion charts are widely available so you can convert the measurement in millimeters to the actual, accurate ring size.

 Does the Fit Affect the Size?